tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Upgrade the empeg Car's hijack kernel and set "Serial Port Assignment"
 ------------------------------------------------------------------------------

-Install the latest Hijack Kernel onto the empeg Car player if it is not already installed (link to Hijack in "Resources", above).
+Install the latest Hijack Kernel onto the empeg Car player if it is not already installed.
+Link to the Hijack kernel is found in the "Resources" section of this document.
 Make sure it is Hijack version 524 or later.

 To install the Hijack kernel, run Tony's Empeg Logo Editor, with the empeg connected to your Windows computer's RS-232 serial port (or an RS-232 adapter) and use the "Kernel Flash Utility" on its menu.
-Link to Tony's Empeg Logo Editor is in "Resources", above.
-Make sure to read its documentation.
+Link to the Tony's Empeg Logo Editor program is in the "Resources" section of this document.
+Make sure to read the Tony's Empeg Logo Editor documentation.

-Once installed, open up the Hijack kernel settings on the player via a longpress on the rotary encoder dial.
+Once hijack is installed, open up the Hijack kernel settings on the player via a longpress on the rotary encoder dial.
 Change "Serial port assignment" to "Player uses serial port" and follow the instructions to reboot the player.